 And even places that look relatively well covered on the world map.
 Europe for example have only very fragmentary coverage when we look closer:

-Due to this all existing solutions that are based on publicly available public transportation data are only useful if you computing a travel time map for a well-covered metropolitan area like London or Zurich.
+Due to this all existing solutions that are based on publicly available public transportation data are only useful if you're computing a travel time map for a well-covered metropolitan area like London or Zurich.

 It worth mentioning that some providers, notably Google Maps platform, have data exchange agreements with some public transportation agencies and therefore can offer better coverage.
 But even the Google Maps dataset has more white spots than covered areas.
 Also, the Google Maps platform is so well suitable for analytics due to missing Isochrone API, restrictive usage terms, and one of the highest costs per API request in the industry.